grubdragon/grubdragon.github.io/_posts/2023-11-25-percolation.md

 Sometimes, you just have to struggle with it.
 Do a bit.
 Take a break.
 Do a bit more.

 Eventually, how do you get out of this struggle?
 Meditate.
 Pick up Medito, start meditating everyday[^meditation].
 Start improving your attention span.
 At the same time build a love for learning(and its constituents i.e. reading or watching courses).
 Don't necessarily start at what would be best for you - you could start at what would be entertaining, relatable and easy to watch.
 It could be a 10xer as well.
-The key to picking correctly is selecting content you find to pick up.
+The key to picking correctly is selecting content you are motivated to start - well begun is half done!

-In conclusion, while learning can be tough, remember that valuable achievements demand effort - you ought to embrace it.
-Start today - immerse yourself in a topic you love through your favorite medium.
-The rewards of continuous learning await, so dive in and enjoy!
+I trust you found value in this.
+Now, feel free to explore a topic that sparks your curiosity using your preferred medium.
+It's time to dive in and enjoy the journey!

-*PS: If you're in the process of learning about a new sector or thinking about doing so, drop me a message.
+*PS: If you're in the process of learning about a new sector/topic or thinking about doing so, do drop me a message.
+The same goes for feedback on this post.
 Socials below :point_down:*

 [^jee]: It is challenging to explain the kind of work required from an aspirant.
 The Viral Fever's Kota Factory does a phenomenal job at depicting what the median JEE aspirant's life looks like.
 It's available on [Netflix](https://www.netflix.com/in/title/81249783) and Season 1 is on [YouTube](https://www.youtube.com/playlist?list=PLTB0eCoUXErb7pV0Sj1hXWrxerSZX1qgh).
 [^deepwork]: [Deep Work: Rules for Success in a Distracted World](https://calnewport.com/deep-work-rules-for-focused-success-in-a-distracted-world/).